-Currently Shipping : USB 3.0 Gear For PC and Mac
+Currently Shipping USB 3.0 Gadgets For Mac

 How Fast Is 3.0 Universal Serial Bus Technology?

 USB 2.0 - at potentially 480MB per second, was literally FOURTY TIMES FASTER - a huge leap forward.
 USB 2.0 was significant for far faster hard drive backups, flash-drive data transfers, high-resolution standalone scanners and All-In-Ones.
-USB 2.0 was also important for enabling high-resolution web cameras, video capture devices and TV tuners which demand more bandwidth.
+USB 2.0 was also important for enabling high-resolution web cameras, real-time audio capture, video capture devices and TV tuners which demand more bandwidth.

-Which Computer Accessories Need 4.8Gbps Bandwidth?
+Which Mac Computer Accessories Need 4.8Gbps Bandwidth?